-CASA of Los Angeles mobilizes community volunteers to advocate on behalf of abused and neglected children.
+CASA of Los Angeles mobilizes community volunteers to advocate on behalf of children who have experienced abuse and neglect.
 We are the only organization with volunteers appointed by the dependency court to advocate for children.
-Men are particularly needed to serve as CASA volunteers for the thousands of boys and young men currently in the foster care system.
+Men are particularly needed to serve as CASA volunteers for the thousands of boys and young men currently in the child welfare system.

 CASA volunteers are trained and supported to promote the best interests of children who have been removed from their homes due to abuse or neglect.
 They have the opportunity to improve the life of a child in foster care by advocating for the services and support that all children need: stable placement, education, and healthcare.

 The CASA role includes:

 -Maintaining regular contact with the child and visiting him/her at least once a month.

 -Gathering information about the child’s circumstances, evaluating the facts independently, and providing recommendations to the court by means of written reports.

 -Communicating objectively with children, social workers, foster care providers, therapists, teachers, attorneys, parents, or other family members who may be involved in the case.

 Through these activities, CASA volunteers are instrumental in facilitating access to the material, educational, and physical and mental health services necessary for each child to thrive.